solidjs-community/solid-primitives/packages/props/README.md

 Renamed `createProps` to `createControlledProps`, `createProp` to `createControlledProp` etc. (for all of the primitives focused on testing)

 Added `combineProps` primitive

+2.1.0

+Add support for tuple event handlers and de-dupeing to `combineProps`.

 </details>